jondgoodwin/cone/README.md

 A Visual Studio C++ solution can be created using the Cone.vcxproj project file.
 The generated object and executable files are created relative to the location of the solutions file.

-The build depends on [LLVM 7][llvm] being installed and available at $(LLVMDIR).
+The build depends on [LLVM 13][llvm] being installed and libs/includes found at $(LLVMDIR).

+Building LLVM on Windows can be a pain.
+Some notes:

+1. Download llvm-13.0.0.src.tar.xz from https://github.com/llvm/llvm-project/releases
+2. Extract the src to a path having no spaces (e.g., D:\libs\llvm-13.0.0.src)
+3. Make sure you have a recent version of CMake (which has CMake-GUI)
+4. Use CMake-GUI to configure.
+Fill in the source folder (above) and a new target folder (D:\libs\llvm-13.0.0.build) and hit Configure button
+   - When it asks if build folder should be created, say Yes
+   - When it prompts for a generator, specify the Visual Studio version installed (e.g., 15).
+   - In next drop down, select "Win32" to build 32-bit compiler.
+5. In CMake-Gui, change defaults if you want (e.g., 32-bit target triple is i686-pc-win32), and then hit "Generate" button.
+6. From build folder, double clicked on llvm.sln file to open Visual Studio.
+   - Select Release, and then build ALL_BUILD
+   - Select Debug, and then build ALL_BUILD. (fails if not enough memory, shut all pgms off)
+7. Copy llvm-c from llvm-13.0.0.src/include to llvm-13.0.0.build/include
+8) In command prompt: setx LLVMDIR d:\libs\llvm-13.0.0.build\

-## Building (Linux)
+## Building (Linux and WSL in Windows)

 To build on Linux:

-	sudo apt-get install llvm-7-dev
+	sudo apt-get install llvm-13-dev
 	cmake .
 	make

-Note: To generate WebAssembly, it is necessary to custom-build LLVM, e.g.:
+Note: Sometimes, it is necessary to custom-build LLVM, e.g.:

 	mkdir llvm
 	cd llvm